 Kurosawa influences on today’s cinema are indisputable.
 Besides other influential movies, Rashomon is the clear source for the structures of movies like “Reservoir Dogs,” “Vantage Point,” “Hero”, or most of all Bryan Singer’s “The Usual Suspects”, because of its address and skepticism of the trustworthiness of witness accounts, whether first-person or relayed by a second party.

-At yovisto, you can learn more about ‘The Film Experience’ in a MIT lecture by Prof. Dr. David Thorburn.
+At yovisto academic video search, you can learn more about ‘The Film Experience’ in a MIT lecture by Prof. Dr. David Thorburn.

 References and Further Reading: